Salma Hayek Stuns In Black Maxi Dress & Shares Plate-Breaking Video In Greece

 I started the night looking #fresh, patiently waiting for my dinner.
 Six hours later I was breaking plates like it’s customary in #Greece. ????????
 Empecé la noche muy #fresca, pacientemente esperando mi cena.
 Seis horas después acabé rompiendo platos, como es costumbre en #Grecia. ???????? #Paros #mondaymood #mondayinspiration

-Shortly after sharing the post with her 15.5 million followers, it quickly gained significant traction, racking up almost 200,000 likes and more than 1,000 comments.
+Shortly after sharing the post with her 15.5 million followers, it gained significant attention, racking up almost 200,000 likes and more than 1,000 comments.

 Many admirers flooded the comments section with heart, fire, and clapping hands emoji, impressed with Salma’s plate-breaking good time.
 Numerous others left Greek flags in the comments, celebrating her nod to the culture while on vacation in the country.